Classification Report

 • num_classes (int) – Number of classes in the dataset

-• target_names (Optional[Sequence[str]]) – Optional list of names for each class
+• target_names (Optional[Sequence[str]]) – Optional list of names for each class.
+If None, classes will be 0, 1, …, num_classes-1.

 • digits (int) – Number of decimal places to display in the report